coinbase/spend-permissions/README.md

 ### 3. Spender-originated calls

-Spend Permissions allow users to delegate token spending to a `spender` address, presumably controlled by the app.
-When an app wants to spend user tokens, it calls into `SpendPermissionManager` from this `spender` address. `SpendPermissionManager` will then validate the spend is within the approved permission's allowance and calls into the user's account to transfer tokens.
+Spend Permissions allow users to delegate token spending to a `sessionSigner` (the `spender` field in `SpendPermissionSessionPolicy.SpendPermission`).
+When an app wants to spend user tokens, it calls into `SessionManager.execute` for the installed `SpendPermissionSessionPolicy`.
+The policy validates the spend against its configured constraints and finalizes the token transfer.

 This approach does **not** use the ERC-4337 EntryPoint to prompt external calls from user accounts, improving security by avoiding the possibility of ERC-4337 Paymasters spending users' tokens on gas fees.